Edgar Allan Poe, America’s Favorite Haunter from Virginia

 The Edgar Allan Poe Museum (www.poemuseum.org) in Richmond, Virginia, has major historic memorabilia connected to the writer, including furniture, original manuscripts, his clothing and even a lock of his hair!
 Read a biography of Poe here: http://www.poemuseum.org/life.php.

-The gardens, in a lush courtyard in the midst of the museum grounds, are historically accurate to the plants and flowers of the era, some of which are mentioned in Poe’s poetry as well.
+The gardens, in a small verdant courtyard in the midst of the museum grounds, are historically accurate to the plants and flowers of the era, some of which are mentioned in Poe’s poetry as well.
 The house and grounds allow visitors to easily imagine what it was like to live in the area in the early 19th century.

 The Poe Museum is located centrally in downtown Richmond.
 We recommend allowing an hour or longer to visit and shop.
 Watch our video filmed on location: Edgar Allan Poe Museum Video.